 It’s never a good idea for the health of your hose to leave water in it, and the water left within a hose can get quite hot.
 So hot, in fact, that it can scold your plants and grass.
 Always ensure you empty your hose of water and flush any water away before watering.

 6. Shield your patio

-With stunning pavers from Armstone we know you’re proud of your patio and want to show it off.
+We know you’re proud of your patio and want to indulge in your new outdoor living.
 But bear in mind that the strong Aussie sun can take its toll both on you and your patio.
 Provide a shady refuge and invest in a patio umbrella.
 This will give you a beautiful spot to sit, protect your furniture and keep your tiles cool underfoot.
 Alternatively, you can choose ‘cooling tiles’ like Limestone, which stays cool in a light colour no matter how hot it gets.
-If you prefer a darker colour, opt for granite pavers.

 7. Beware of wind

 Hot windy air can quickly dry out soil, plants and mulch.
 Therefore a living screen such as a hedge or fence is recommended.
 Airflow is important though, so choose a fence solution that allows for air movement.
 If the air can’t circulate your garden will turn into a heat trap.

 Certain varieties of vegetables can get sunburnt in the peak of summer so erect a shade cloth over your veggie patch.
 Apply a soluble fertiliser every two weeks, too.
 And add some Seasol to the mix to strengthen plants.
 Water and harvest in the mornings.